 The more challenging your roof, the higher chance you’ll have to clean it up.
 If leaves pile in areas of low landscaping or near chimneys, they will accumulate moisture and decompose quickly.
 But if tall trees are nearby, then piles of leaves may be attracted into valleys or close-by locations where water can build up, eventually creating fertile ground for weeds to grow when left unchecked!

 If you have a low-slope roof and only one story, consider buying a telescoping brush to gently remove leaves.
 You can also buy specialty tools like the leaf rake, which is about $20!
 A blower does an excellent job as well on dry leaves, but it’s not recommended if they’re too wet or deep in your lawn.
 Use water when needed with caution by using garden hoses instead of pressure washers that may damage shingles further up on roofs.

 Get Rid of Moss

-If there’s a lot of buildups, you may need to kill the moss first.
-The Washington Toxics Coalition recommends using products based on potassium salts of fatty acids rather than more toxic formulas with zinc sulphate.
-Even so, apply the soap only where moss is growing and try to keep the wash water from getting into storm drains.
+If you find yourself with a lot of moss buildups, make sure to first kill the moss.
+The Washington Toxics Coalition recommends using products based on potassium salts of fatty acids rather than more toxic formulas that contain zinc sulphate.
+Even so, apply just enough soap where the Moss is growing and try not to let your wash water get into storm drains!